power-f-GOD/shirt-store-API/README.md

 For the (REST API) documentation, navigate to (the Swagger API documentation at) `http://${HOST}:${PORT}/api` in your browser.

-The WebSocket Gateway documentation is coming soon!
+The WebSocket Gateway documentation is coming soon!😌

 ## Tests

 The project uses [Jest](https://jestjs.io/) as the test runner/framework.

-To run the tests, simply run the following command:
+To run the tests, simply run:

 ```zsh
 pm test